 The program runs from September – May.
-The big idea is to communicate with your partners at least twice each semester, by posting projects on a share website and responding to what your partners have posted.
+The big idea is to communicate with your partners at least twice each semester, by sharing projects on a private website and responding to what your partners have posted.
 Through sharing our writing and creative projects about rivers, we integrate science, social studies, and 21st-Century learning skills, all correlated to U.S. Common Core Standards!

 Teachers in other parts of the world are welcome use our curriculum for reference, to enhance your existing curriculum, or as a complete program that explores rivers, watersheds, stormwater, water quality, drinking water, wastewater, agriculture, ecology, and conservation.

 - Partnership matching

 - Curriculum resources

 – Sharing website and user accounts for your class

 - Training on how to use the technology and RiverXchange curriculum

 - Technical support throughout the school year